Environments of formation and controls on spatial distribution of calcite cementation in Plio-Pleistocene fluvial deposits, New Mexico, USA

 Journal of Sedimentary Research

 Digital Object Identifier (DOI)

 Hall, J S.; Mozley, P; Davis, J M.; and Roy, N D., "Environments of formation and controls on spatial distribution of calcite cementation in Plio-Pleistocene fluvial deposits, New Mexico, USA" (2004).
-Earth Sciences Scholarship.
+Journal of Sedimentary Research.
 7.

 Copyright © 2004, SEPM (Society for Sedimentary Geology)